-Marg Hutton, the Web Mistress of the SIEV X website, wrote on July 24, 2003, accompanying the transcript of Senator John Faulkner's address:
+Marg Hutton, owner of the SIEV X website, wrote on July 24, 2003, accompanying the transcript of Senator John Faulkner's address:

 "Nearly a year after his delivering a series of three powerful short adjournment speeches to the Senate last year on the people smuggling disruption program and its possible relationship to the sinking of SIEVX, Senator John Faulkner returned to the issue when he addressed a meeting of the Fabian society in Melbourne last night."

 About 100 people braved the cold and rain to cram into the meeting room of Melbourne's New International Bookshop to hear the Senate Opposition Leader speak.
 Below is a transcript of the speech as delivered - checked against the original text on Margo Kingston's Web Diary."

 "Senator Faulkner spoke for about forty minutes and spent another forty minutes fielding questions.
 We have included below all questions asked relevant to SIEVX."

 5 August 2004: Tony Kevin's SIEV X book: A Certain Maritime Incident - With impressive courage and determination, Tony Kevin has unearthed the grim and deeply moving story he recounts in this remarkable book, an "always powerfully contested story" and one of "durable national significance" that has "crept into the hearts and consciences of many Australians" and must find its way to the hearts and consciences of many others...

 30 October 2005: Tony Kevin's SIEV X 4th Anniversary Speech - "All of us who care - and there are many of us - can use our rights of free speech and free enquiry, and free debate on the internet, to keep the questions about SIEV X alive."